enricopiseddu/lendingPool/README.md

 ## 7. Conclusions
-In this work, we have seen an overview of Lending Pools, how users can use them in order to handle their crypto-assets, and how Lending Pools help users in lending and borrowing actions without explicitly trusting each other, but trusting the smart contract that handles the LP.
+In this work, we have seen an overview of Lending Pools, how users can use them in order to handle their crypto-assets (ERC20 tokens in this case), and how Lending Pools help users in lending and borrowing actions without explicitly trusting each other, but trusting the smart contract that handles the LP.

-ProtoAave has been developed and proposed as a minimal implementation of Aave Protocol.
-It has highlined when and how the deposit and borrow action can be executed, and how they modify the state of the LP – for example interest rates and users’ balances.
+ProtoAave has been developed and has been proposed as a minimal implementation of Aave Protocol.

-This work differs to the original implementation of Aave, and differences have been shown.
+It has highlighted when and how the deposit and borrow action can be executed, how users can manage their collaterals according to their health factors, and how interests for borrowers depend on time and on the utilization rate of a reserve.

-In the evaluation phase, some experiments have been shown using different libraries and including different cases.
+This work differs from the original implementation of Aave, and differences have been shown.
+In the evaluation phase, some experiments have been shown using different libraries and including different cases in order to demonstrate the correctness of transactions.